berkaycirak/aws-docker-practice/README.md

 This project is open-source and available under the MIT License.

+## 🤝 Development Support

+This project was developed with the assistance of Cursor AI Composer, a powerful AI-powered development tool that:

+- Accelerates development workflow
+- Provides intelligent code suggestions
+- Assists with code generation and debugging
+- Helps maintain best practices and coding standards
+- Streamlines the implementation of complex features

+Using Cursor AI Composer significantly enhanced the development process by providing smart suggestions, automating repetitive tasks, and ensuring code quality across both frontend and backend components.

 ## 🤝 Contributing

 Feel free to fork this project and submit pull requests.
 You can also open issues for bugs or feature requests.